Cover of The Buddha Eye: An Anthology of the Kyoto School and Its Contemporaries

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The Buddha Eye: An Anthology of the Kyoto School and Its Contemporaries:
+The most popular highlights from The Buddha Eye: An Anthology of the Kyoto School and Its Contemporaries, saved by readers on Screvi.

 “Satori (enlightenment) is described as nothing seeing itself as such.”